Shelly Bryant (b. 1971)

 of methyl groups gumming

-the double helix
+the double helixnature or nurture

 you did not ask